Key Takeaways:

 Learn how a buyer’s agent can assist you during the home shopping process.

-Plus, an agent often has insider knowledge of the local real estate market.
-In addition to walking you through the buying process and attending showings with you, they can help you come up with a bid on a home, negotiate your offer with the seller, recommend a mortgage broker, connect you with a real estate attorney, and more.
+A buyer’s agent often has in-depth knowledge of the local real estate market, down to the neighborhood you’re pursuing.
+In addition to walking you through the buying process and attending showings with you, they can help you come up with a bid, negotiate with the seller, recommend a mortgage broker, connect you with a real estate attorney, and more.

-If you want a buyer’s agent with the utmost knowledge of the NYC market, consider working with a StreetEasy Expert.
-They have verified experience helping buyers purchase homes similar to what you’re looking for, and local knowledge of your desired neighborhood, building, or type of property.
-Reach out to the StreetEasy Concierge for buyers to get connected with the best Expert for your needs.
+If you want a buyer’s agent with the utmost localized knowledge of the NYC market, consider working with a StreetEasy Expert.
+They have verified experience helping buyers purchase homes in the neighborhood, building, or type of property you’re seeking.
+Reach out to the StreetEasy Concierge for buyers to be matched with the best Expert for your needs.

 Coming up with a winning bid is both an art and a science, and it’s another area where a buyer’s agent comes in handy.
 It’s up to you to offer what you’re comfortable with, but an agent can help you arrive at a strategic bid that will appeal to the seller and stand out from the competition.

-A winning offer is also about more than just the purchase price: it’s the whole package.
+And a winning offer is about more than just the dollar amount: it’s the whole package.
 Work with your agent to put together a buyer’s packet, including all the necessary financial, employment, and tax documentation.
-Be sure to introduce the team you’re using for your purchase, such as your agent, attorney, and mortgage lender.

 Manhattan Homes Under $1.5M on StreetEasy Article continues below

 Once your offer is submitted and accepted, it’s tempting to exhale and consider yourself a first-time home buyer.
 But don’t relax just yet!
-You’re not done.
 The next step is signing the contract, and there’s a deposit involved.

 “When the final draft is approved by both sides, the buyer will sign the contract and return it with a contract deposit,” also known as earnest money, says Splendore.
 “This is typically 10% of the sale price, a ‘good faith deposit’ that goes toward the purchase price of the property.”